 Being a homeowner will make the biggest difference in how you use your savings when you stop working full-time.

-How much you’ll need to save to retire early
+How much you need to save to retire early

-Followers of the FIRE movement have agreed on a couple of golden rules to work out how much you need to be putting away every year to achieve your retirement goal and how much you should withdraw to live on when you do retire.
+Followers of the FIRE movement have agreed on a couple of golden rules to work out how much you need to save every year to achieve your retirement goal, as well as how much you should withdraw to live on when you retire.

 These rules are known as the “FIRE formula”.